British Columbia

 The Ultimate British Columbia and Canadian Rockies Road Trip (Part 3 of 3)

-This is the third and the last part of the story about my 2020 ultimate road trip to British Columbia and the Canadian Rockies.
-You will learn about a lesser-known but no less spectacular Yoho National Park and see the Canada's own real desert located at the south end of the hot and dry Okanagan Valley.
+10/18/2020This is the third and the last part of the story about my 2020 ultimate road trip to British Columbia and the Canadian Rockies.
+You will learn about a lesser-known but no less spectacular Yoho National Park and see Canada's own real desert located at the south end of the hot and dry Okanagan Valley.
 British Columbia is undoubtedly the most biologically and geologically diverse province in Canada!

-Days 6-7 of the road trip were covered here - Part 2
+Days 6-7 of the road trip were covered here - Part 2.

 Day 8: Yoho National Park.

-I can give you a plenty of reasons why you should include Yoho National Park in your Banff-Jasper itinerary, but I'm sure that naming just a few will be more than enough to convince you to visit this beautiful national park.
+I can give you plenty of reasons why you should include Yoho National Park in your Banff-Jasper itinerary, but I'm sure that naming just a few will be more than enough to convince you to visit this beautiful national park.

-A short trail that takes you to the falls from a parking lot offers a plenty of photo opportunities along the way.
+A short trail that takes you to the falls from a parking lot offers plenty of photo opportunities along the way.
 As you get closer, you might get wet because of the mist coming down the falls.
-Don't miss out the Parks Canada red chairs!
+Don't miss out on the Parks Canada red chairs!The narrow and winding 14 km / 9 mile long Yoho Valley Road that leads to the waterfalls is also very spectacular, though there aren't many pullouts to get out from a steering wheel and enjoy the scenery.

 That trail also takes you through one of the most active avalanche spots in the Canadian Rockies.
 You'll notice it as trees don't really manage to grow there any higher than a bush.

-Emerald Lake seems like a great wedding spot too with its famous Emerald Lake Lodge offering fine dining experience and incredibly scenic accommodations.
+Emerald Lake seems like a great wedding spot too with its famous Emerald Lake Lodge offering a fine dining experience and incredibly scenic accommodations.

 You can also rent a canoe here, but I don't even know how much it costs as I felt pretty discouraged after learning how much these lodges and hotels charge for their rentals.